5 tips for traveling plant-based

 2. Pack staples and emergency food

 It’s the everyday things you don’t think about that you’ll miss, so take time to pack these goodies, such as tea bags, oatmeal, nuts, seeds, dried fruits, nut butters, non-refrigerator-ready hummus packs, protein powders and electrolyte packs.
 Also, check out this DYI Superfood Hippie Cereal.
-Veestro can also help you travel light–throw the Kale and Quinoa Salad or the Roasted Beet and Kale Salad in your travel bag.
+Veestro can also help you travel light–throw with the Kale and Quinoa Salad in your travel bag.
 By the time you eat it, it will be room temp and ready to rock.

 3. Get creative in your hotel